Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 05 29" src="https://github.com/Darren0422/Databases/assets/134398985/0d38f4ad-4aa5-4e2a-9045-374ab73c4254">

 #### Adding to the Database
+When the user selects the "Add" option, they are then prompted to enter the number of the aspect of the "Add" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 05 47" src="https://github.com/Darren0422/Databases/assets/134398985/373881ff-1e62-49dd-bb1e-d0c356fe7396">

 ##### Add Project
+When this option
 ##### Add Architect
 ##### Add Contractor
 ##### Add Customer

 #### Updating the Database
+When the user selects the "Update" option, they are then prompted to enter the number of the aspect of the "Update" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 07 34" src="https://github.com/Darren0422/Databases/assets/134398985/58ba22bd-bd60-443f-9bce-85eb5e5e4f82">

 ##### Update a Project record
+When the user selects the "Update Project" option, they are then prompted to enter the number of the aspect of the "Update Project" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 07 44" src="https://github.com/Darren0422/Databases/assets/134398985/2728b28a-a612-43f5-8bd6-b10fc2a0a05d">

 ###### Update entire Project record